This is the multi-page printable view of this section. Click here to print.

 | Protocol | Health check protocol |

-| Health Check Port | Port used for health check |
+| Health check port | Port used for health check |

-| Interval | Health check execution interval |
+| Period | Health check execution interval |

-| Timeout | Server response wait time for health check |
+| Waiting time | Server response latency for health check |

-| Detection Count | Criteria for determining member health check status (Healthy / Unhealthy) |
+| Detection count | Criteria for determining member health check status (Healthy / Unhealthy) |

 Constraints

-| Item | Basic Quota | Description |
+| Item | Default quota | Detailed description |

 |---|---|---|

-| LOAD_BALANCER.SERVICE_SUBNET.DEFAULT.COUNT | 3 | Number of Service Subnets where Load Balancers can be created per VPC |
+| LOAD_BALANCER.SERVICE_SUBNET.DEFAULT.COUNT | 3 | Number of Service Subnets per VPC that can create a Load Balancer |

 | LOAD_BALANCER.DEFAULT.COUNT | 50 | Number of Load Balancers created per Region |